 Bad actors in financial institutions are nothing new, banks have been accruing fines for poor conduct that run to the billions of dollars.
-Regulators are working hard to bring in new legislation to curb such behaviour and it is getting personal.
+Regulators are working hard to bring in new legislation to curb such behavior and it is getting personal.

 In March 2017 former investment banker, Christopher Niehaus was fined £37,198 by the Financial Conduct Authority (FCA) for using WhatsApp to share confidential client information.
 That was before the weighty MiFID II directive came into force at the beginning of the year.
 Articles 9 & 16 of the directive expressly cover the recording of all client trading communications.
 So, we can expect more fines for these conduct of business obligations.

 This meant when firms were preparing for MiFID II, a strong onus was placed on them (although already standard for the vast majority of financial institutions) to ensure all relevant voice communications are recorded and available for retrieval for up to seven years.
 Also, individual conversation threads are required to be reconstructed upon request from the regulator, which makes time-stamping of communications essential.

 What complicated matters for many firms were the introduction of the EU General Data Protection Regulation (GDPR) in May.
 Both MiFID II and GDPR have conflicting requirements but come with similarly hefty fines for non-compliance.

 MiFID II vs. GDPR